open-stage/blender-dmx-web/content/docs/Keyframe-Animations-Recording.md

 BlenderControl fixture included in the BlenderDMX addon and [available in GDTF Share](https://gdtf-share.com/userPage.php?name=BlenderDMX&page=Revisions&fixtureId=33474).
 To control Blender's controls, patch the BlenderControl fixture into BlenderDMX and into your DMX console.
+See [DMX chart of the BlenderControl](/assets/BlenderControl_DMX_Chart.pdf).

 ![image](../media/blender_control.png)